pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 lto = "fat"
 ```

-Since these functions all have a particular naming scheme, we can scan for them in `cargo pgx schema` like so:
+Since these functions all have a particular naming scheme, we can scan for them in `cargo pgrx schema` like so:

 ```rust
 let dsym_path = sql_gen_path.resolve_dsym();